How to evaluate your digital marketing strategy's effectiveness

 Now that you’ve spent some time evaluating your online platforms, the next step is to think about what’s at the heart of these tools: your messaging.
 This includes the tone, style, frequency, and interconnectivity of your content.
 How does your online infrastructure support your messaging and vice versa?
 Keep your customer journey top of mind as you consider changes to your messaging; your tools and content should work together seamlessly to support the customer journey through your sales funnel.

 For example: Your tweet sends users to your blog, which links to a signup page.
 When users fill out your form, this triggers an email campaign.
 The first email in this campaign includes basics for your new lead, as well as a follow-up survey to learn more about their experience.

 This experience integrates three different services and utilizes multiple touchpoints, all of which work well together to drive your customer’s journey.

 Step 5: Check your ROI - and make a plan

 Finally, you’ll want to look at your metrics to evaluate your ROI.
 How much time have you spent pursuing success on each marketing channel?
 What benefit have you seen in return?
 Look at conversions; what percentage of people convert?
 What types of content perform best?
 Make sure you’re spending time on things that matter and rethink the ones that aren’t working.

-As we move into 2020, it’s important to have an informed understanding of marketing strategy and a clear set of goals to propel into the new year.
+As we move into next year, it’s important to have an informed understanding of marketing strategy and a clear set of goals to propel your team.
 With valuable information from these five steps in hand, you can inform your strategy to set your team up for success.

 Want to improve your digital marketing strategy?